gearedformusic/no.258/readme.txt

 This ghost was initially created as a little birthday present.
 Time will tell if it gets any more development.

-If you've never installed a Ghost before, read on:
+If you've never installed a Ghost before, read the Installation Guide:

 *****Install Guide from Zarla (@zarla-s on tumblr), modified for no.258*****